HubGitPL/hex/README.md

 2. g++ *.cpp -o main \
    (In the third step change the number (21) with your specific number.
 Possible numbers to choose: {1,2,4,6,11,16,21}.
 4. ./main < exampleInputOutput/input/test21.in > exampleInputOutput/my\ output/output21.out
-5. Use this website to compare my and correct output: https://www.diffchecker.com ( alternatively you can use command ,,diff" to compare outputs
+5. Use this website to compare my and correct output: https://www.diffchecker.com.
+Alternatively you can use command ,,diff" to compare outputs

 ## Problems to face
 1. BOARD_SIZE - a number from the range <1;11> indicating the size of the board